 Singapore Subsidiary as a Type of Business EntityA Singapore subsidiary can be wholly owned by a foreign company and is considered a separate legal entity from the parent company.
 The parent company’s liability is limited only to the share capital it has subscribed and its own assets are safely curtailed from the debts and liabilities of the subsidiary company.
 Also, a Singapore subsidiary is generally treated as a local resident company and therefore is entitled to tax incentives available to local companies.

 Key Facts about Singapore Subsidiary

 - Shareholding.
 The parent company can own 100% of the shareholding of the Singapore subsidiary.

 - Local Director.
 A Singapore subsidiary must appoint at least one director who is ordinarily resident in Singapore i.e. a Singaporean Citizen, a Singaporean Permanent Resident, or an Employment Pass holder.
 Directors must be at least 18 years of age and must not be an undischarged bankrupt or convicted for any malpractices.
-Foreign companies that plan to relocate any of the staff members from head office to Singapore can apply for their employment pass after the subsidiary registration.
+Foreign companies that plan to relocate their staff from head office to Singapore can apply for their employment pass after the subsidiary has been registered.

-- Paidup Capital.
-The minimum paid up capital for Singapore subsidiary company is S$1.
+- Paid-up Capital.
+The minimum paid-up capital for a Singapore subsidiary company is S$1.
 The parent company can be the 100% shareholder.
-There is no concept of authorized capital in Singapore.
+There is no concept of authorised capital in Singapore.

 - Company Secretary.
 Upon incorporation, the directors must appoint a natural person who is ordinarily resident in Singapore as company secretary.

 - Auditor.
-An auditor must also be appointed within three months of the Singapore subsidiary registration.
+An auditor must also be appointed within three months from the registration date of the Singapore subsidiary company.

 - Audited Accounts.
 A Singapore subsidiary must file audited accounts annually with Singapore income tax authorities.